 How gynaecological cancer is diagnosed depends on what type of cancer is suspected.
 Pelvic exams, imaging tests, biopsies, colposcopy exam and possible diagnostic surgery are all methods of diagnosing gynaecological cancer.

-Once cancer is confirmed, the stage of the cancer is determined and a treatment plan is developed.
+Once cancer is confirmed, the stage of the cancer is determined, and a treatment plan is developed.
 Staging refers to how far the cancer has spread to nearby tissue or organs.
 Among all of the various types of gynaecological cancer, early detection is crucial.
 However, detection can be very difficult, especially in the early stages.

 Tests such as the following may be carried out: